-How to Teach Young Children to Properly Field a Baseball
+How to Teach Young Children to Field a Baseball

-"For too long, we have taught young children in the same ways we teach older children and settled for the mediocre results these methods have produced."— Dr. Kayden Bradley, Co-Founder Jelly Bean Sports, Inc.
+"For too long, we have taught young children in the same ways we teach older children and settled for the mediocre results of these ways."— Dr. Brad Kayden, Early Learning in Sports Development Expert

 - COACH'S CLIPBOARD: How to Teach Young Children to Hit a Baseball and Exercise Bat Control